Piccolo Dwarf Balsam Fir foliage

 This shrub performs well in both full sun and full shade.
 It prefers to grow in moist to wet soil, and will even tolerate some standing water.
 It is particular about its soil conditions, with a strong preference for sandy, acidic soils.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selection of a native North American species.

 Piccolo Dwarf Balsam Fir makes a fine choice for the outdoor landscape, but it is also well-suited for use in outdoor pots and containers.
 It is often used as a 'filler' in the 'spiller-thriller-filler' container combination, providing the canvas against which the thriller plants stand out.
 Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
 Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.
 Be aware that in our climate, most plants cannot be expected to survive the winter if left in containers outdoors, and this plant is no exception.
-Contact our store for more information on how to protect it over the winter months.
+Contact our experts for more information on how to protect it over the winter months.

 Disclaimer - This Plant Finder tool is an online resource representing many of the varieties that we carry over the course of the season, and is intended for informational purposes only.
 Inventory varies seasonally, so we cannot guarantee that every plant will be in stock at all times - please contact the store directly for availability.
 It does not include our entire inventory of plants, so be sure to visit our store to see varieties that may not be represented on this list.